 Closer ties with China carries worrisome implications for Canada’s national security, writes Charles Burton.
 The asymmetrical nature of the relationship suggests that China may leverage economic incentives to further its geopolitical regime goals.

-This piece is part of The China Debates series for Inside Policy, with commissioned articles from leading world experts exploring different elements of China’s rise as a great power.
+This piece is part of The Dragon at the Door series, with commissioned articles from leading world experts exploring different elements of China’s rise as a great power.

 By Charles Burton, July 7, 2017